zojaji/zojaji.github.io/_posts/2019-06-14-how-to-have-two-cameras-in-desktop-vr-game.md

   - two cameras
   - two players
 ---
 Sometimes it is necessary to have two cameras in a Virtual Reality (VR) multiplayer game development.
 One is connected to the VR-Camera rig and the otherone is connected to the desktop main display.
-Unity provides an easy solution to handle this situation.
+Unity provides an easy solution to this end.
 {: style="text-align: justify;"}
 <hr>
 # 1. Check player settings
-"Virtual Reality Supported" option in the player settings must be checked.
+_"Virtual Reality Supported"_ option in the _player settings_ must be __checked__.
 Player settings in Unity is accessible under the following menu:
 <br />
 "Edit -> Project settings -> Player"